Royal Botanical Expedition to New Granada: Publications

 Between 1793 and 1794 one of Mutis works, Arcanum of Quina, where he describes seven new species with medical and therapeutic uses, was published in a Santa Fe newspaper.
 306 of Mutis's taxa were published by Linnaeus, Linneo fil., Humboldt & Bonpland, Cavanilles and certain botanists of the 20th century.
-On 1932 F. P. Killip, curator of the Smithsonian Institution in Washington, started to study the Herbarium.
+On 1932 E. P. Killip, curator of the Smithsonian Institution in Washington, started to study the Herbarium.
 In 1937 on the occasion of the bicentennial celebrations of Mutis birth, the governments of Spain and Colombia jointly produced the publication of the Flora de la Real Expedición Botánica del Nuevo Reino de Granada.
 In 1952 began the publication of the enormous work in its entirety, that is still not completed and is expected to need more than sixty volumes, with the added requirement of having to identify the plants under the drawings according to the current nomenclature and creating a meaningful descriptive text adapted to modern times.